-Control by the Management Shareholders of the combined voting power of the Common Shares may give rise to conflicts of interests.
+Control by a controlling shareholder of the Common Shares may give rise to conflicts of interests.

-A "Management Shareholder" means: (i) each director and each executive officer of the Corporation and SAM, and (ii) each of our portfolio managers, market strategists and investment strategists.
-The Management Shareholders control approximately 83.9% of the combined voting power of the Common Shares and Eric Sprott exercises control or direction over 68.09% of the issued and outstanding Common Shares.
-Accordingly, the Management Shareholders will have the ability to elect all of the members of the Board of Directors and thereby control the management and affairs of the Corporation.
-In addition, they will be able to determine the outcome of all matters requiring shareholder approval and will be able to cause or prevent a change of control of the Corporation or a change in the composition of the Board of Directors, and could preclude any unsolicited acquisition of the Corporation.
-The control of voting power by the Management Shareholders could deprive holders of Common Shares of an opportunity to receive a premium for their Common Shares as part of a sale of the Corporation, and might ultimately affect the market price of the Common Shares.
+Eric Sprott exercises control or direction over 68.16% of the issued and outstanding Common Shares.
+Accordingly, Mr. Sprott will have the ability to elect all of the members of the Board of Directors and thereby control the management and affairs of the Corporation.
+In addition, he will be able to determine the outcome of all matters requiring shareholder approval and will be able to cause or prevent a change of control of the Corporation or a change in the composition of the Board of Directors, and could preclude any unsolicited acquisition of the Corporation.
+The control of voting power by Mr. Sprott could deprive holders of Common Shares of an opportunity to receive a premium for their Common Shares as part of a sale of the Corporation, and might ultimately affect the market price of the Common Shares.